 Ascal is an analgesic that belongs to the group of NSAIDs (anti-inflammatory painkillers).
-The active ingredient in Ascal is carbasalate calcium, which is a medicine that blocks the transmission of pain signals before they reach the brain.
+The active ingredient in Ascal is carbasalate calcium, a medicine that blocks the transmission of pain signals before they reach the brain.
 Ascal also reduces fever and suppresses inflammatory responses such as pain, swelling and redness of the skin.
-Ascal takes about half an hour to become effective and generally provides three to six hours of relief.
+Ascal takes around half an hour to become effective and generally provides three to six hours of relief.
 Ascal is available without prescription.

 What is Ascal used for?

 Ascal is used to treat pain, inflammation and fever.
 This painkiller can be used for rheumatic disorders, flu or cold symptoms, headaches, menstrual pain, muscle aches and pain from (dental) surgery.

 Ascal is available in powder form in sachets, the contents of which should be dissolved in half a glass of water.
 Stir well and drink the mixture right away.
 Carbasalate calcium is most effective when taken on an empty stomach.
 If you have a sensitive stomach or are using Ascal for an extended period of time, it is best to take it with or after a meal.

 Ascal is available in sachets of 100 mg, 300 mg and 600 mg.
 Unless otherwise advised, the usual dosage is as follows:

 - Adults and children aged 12 and above: one to two 600-mg sachets at a time, with a maximum of six to eight sachets a day.

 - Children aged 7 to 12: one 300-mg sachet at a time, with a maximum of four to six sachets a day.

 - Children aged 3 to 7: two 100-mg sachets at a time, with a maximum of eight to ten sachets a day.